 - Email services

-The filter criteria set for the user, the Developer Console or the API header determines what is included in the debug log.
+The filter criteria set for the user, the Developer Console, or the API header determine what is included in the debug log.

-Debug logs don’t include transactions that are triggered by lead conversion.
-For example, suppose a converted lead triggers a workflow rule.
-The debug log won’t show that this workflow rule fired.
+Debug logs don’t include transactions that lead conversion triggers.
+For example, suppose that a converted lead triggers a workflow rule.
+The debug log doesn’t show that this workflow rule fired.

-- As an administrator for an organization, you can use the debug log to troubleshoot when a user reports difficulties.
-You can monitor the debug logs for the user while they step through the related transaction, then use the debug log to view the system details.
+- As an administrator for an org, you can use the debug log to troubleshoot when a user reports difficulty.
+Set a trace flag on the user, ask the user to step through the problematic transaction, and then use the debug log to view the system details.

 Debug Log Limits

 The following are the limits for debug logs.